rreusser/glsl-domain-coloring/README.md

   <a href="http://rreusser.github.io/glsl-domain-coloring/recip.html"><img src="docs/images/recip.jpg" width="300" height="300" alt="f(z) = 1 / z"></a>
 </p>

-In the second example, the behavior as a pole of the function is visible by the bunching up of the grid lines as the magnitude contours get closer and closer.
-In the first example, the bunching up of the magnitude contours without bunching up of the grid lines means it is a zero.
+In the second example, the pole of the function is indicated by the bunching up of the grid lines as the white magnitude contours get closer and closer to the pole.
+In the first example though, the bunching up of the white magnitude contours without bunching up of the black grid lines indicates that it's a zero rather than a pole.

 ## Examples